-This outline walks you through the regular process of undergoing a classroom observation based upon our CBA and our recommendations.
+This outline walks you through the regular process of undergoing a classroom observation based upon our CBA and our FFU recommendations.
 For the precise language governing classroom observations, see our union agreements.

 - Schedule the observation: You have the right to schedule the observation by mutual agreement.
-There should be no repercussion if you offer different dates/times from the one first suggested.
+There should be no repercussion if you offer different dates/times from the those first suggested.
 Some observing faculty may ask you to email a copy of your course syllabus.

 - Schedule a post-observation meeting: The observing faculty might initiate the meeting.
-If not, you have the right to request a meeting to discuss his/her response to your class within a reasonable time after the observation.
+If not, you have the right to request a meeting to discuss her/his response to your class within a reasonable time after the observation.

-- Get support if you expect a negative meeting.
+- Get support if you expect a negative meeting or if it becomes negative.
 These post-observation meetings are usually collegial.
-However, if you have a reasonable belief that the observing faculty’s perspective could lead to discipline or discharge, you have the right to request a union representative (steward) to attend the meeting with you.
-We urge you to inform the observer that your union steward will be present.
+However, if you have a reasonable belief that the observing faculty’s perspective could lead to discipline or discharge, you have the right to stop or reschedule the meeting to request a union representative (FFU steward) to attend the meeting with you.
+Legally there can be no repercussions for exercising these rights.
+We urge you to inform FFU and the observer that your union steward will be present.

 Questions?
 Contact Us.